 Why You'll Love This Recipe

-- Quick and Easy recipe You just mix all of the ingredients together, spread them out on a lined baking sheet, and bake it.
+- Quick and Easy You just mix all of the ingredients together, spread them out on a lined baking sheet, and bake it.
 That's it!
-And you only need one bowl, so cleanup is a breeze!
+There is no need to mix the dry ingredients separately from the wet ingredients and you only need one large mixing bowl, so cleanup is a breeze!

 - Kid-Approved My kids absolutely love this recipe.
 In fact, they are thrilled when I pack it as a lunchbox snack in small containers for them.

-- Vegan This recipe is completely vegan because it is sweetened with maple syrup instead of honey.
+- Vegan Granola Recipe This recipe is completely vegan because it is sweetened with maple syrup instead of honey.

-- Low FODMAP granola recipe If a serving is limited to no more than one-half of a cup.
+- Low FODMAP granola recipe This recipe meets the Low FODMAP criteria as long as your serving is limited to no more than one-half of a cup.
 See notes section about almonds in a low FODMAP diet.

 Dietitian Tips